-Detroit is facing a challenge with young adults.
-More are moving to big cities with mass transit.
-For them, owning a car is neither necessary nor practical.
+For many who live in big cities, owning a car is neither necessary nor practical.
 For them public transportation is a convenience.

 Others don’t think much about it.
 They get in their cars and drive their daily commutes.
 The ritual is an annoying but necessary part of the daily routine.
 Public transportation is a hassle.

 For the homeless, however, transportation can be a major obstacle.
 Having a dependable mode of transport is a means of survival and one that society is hesitant, even afraid, to grant them.

 Lack of Reliable Transportation Keeps People in Homelessness

 2015 Harvard study found that access to reliable transportation is the biggest factor in determining whether someone will escape poverty and avoid homelessness.
 The absence of it can make life tremendously more difficult.
 Lack of transport can make thriving in any capacity next to impossible.

 For the homeless, reliable transportation can be a way out of their situation—a means of hope.
 If they can effectively get around the city, they can

 By providing a reliable way to get to work every day, transportation makes all the difference in getting someone out of homelessness.

 USC researchers found that those who drive themselves have 30 times greater job accessibility than those who take buses and trains.

 Another factor to consider is length of commute.
 Low-wage workers are more likely to have jobs that will dock pay or fire them for being late.
 This happens even when workers face unavoidable challenges that come with public transportation.